-ITU Phonetic Alphabet
+ITU / NATO Phonetic Alphabet

 Its use has come about because of the need to be able to distinguish letters accurately when spoken over radio channels where the bandwidth of the audio is limited and there may be interference.
+As a result it is often referred to as the radio alphabet.

 Even when using standard telephone lines letters such as "B" and "P" for example may sound very different.
 Many other letters also sound relatively similar, and particularly over radio communications equipment, it may be different to distinguish between them.